Website news and advice

 - Details

-- By Jacques Rentzke
+- By Jacques Rentzke, New Web Consulting

 I was fortunate to be able to attend JoomlaDay Johannesburg - South Africa from the 18th to the 19th of October 2013.